rstewart456/rsautowind/README.md

 React
 The cli will install postcss, purgecss, tailwindcss, autoprefixer, and craco for react. craco (create react app configeration override) allows react to use postcss without much editing.

 - Ths cli was not tested for SCSS or SAAS in React.
-You need to edit your index.js to point to tailwindcss file (/assets/main.css)
+You might need to edit your index.js to point to tailwindcss file (/assets/main.css)

 Angular